beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 write about them, but I figure if you know you need them, you already know more than I do.

 But there are some weird things out here even in the basics.
-So hang on, everyone, 'cause Kansas is goin' bye-bye.
+So buckle your seatbelts, everyone, 'cause Kansas is goin' bye-bye.

 ## Testing for Atomic Support